w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ## What is the difference between building a parachain, a parathread, or a smart contract?

-Polkadot provides a few ways for you to deploy your application: as a smart contract on an existing parachain, as your own parachain, or as a parathread.
+Polkadot provides several ways for you to deploy your application: as a smart contract on an existing parachain, as your own parachain, or as a parathread.
 There are trade-offs when working with each of these and reading this section will help you understand them.

 ### Parachains & Parathreads

-Parachains are "parallel" chains containing their own runtime logic and can benefit from the shared security and the cross-chain messaging provided by the Polkadot Relay Chain.
+Parachains are "parallel" chains containing their own runtime logic and benefit from the shared security and the cross-chain messaging provided by the Polkadot Relay Chain.
 Parachains permit a high degree of flexibility and customization but require more effort to create and maintain over time.